Spring 2025 Final Exam

 Answer: survey[(survey.get("Tribute") == "Peeta") & (survey.get("District") == 11)].shape[0] / survey[survey.get("District") == 11].shape[0]

 This question is just a whole lot of querying.
 For the numerator we want all the people who answered the survey who are from district 11 and votes for Peeta.
 We can do this by querying on those two conditions and taking the shape.
-For the denominator we want all the people from district 11 who answered the survey, so we qeury for that in the denominator and take the shape.
+For the denominator we want all the people from district 11 who answered the survey, so we query for that in the denominator and take the shape.

 Problem 5.2